 3. Funding volume

 With the BIH Visiting Professors, funding is provided for work stays of leading scientists at BIH with a total duration of three to nine months.
 The period can be split up in single work stays with great flexibility as long as it is appropriate for the project.
 It is possible to apply for one guest stay of nine months as well as for several stays that sum up to a total duration of at least three months.
-A single guest stay must not be shorter than one week and the period between the first and the last guest stay must not exceed two years.
-Funding totals up to 10,000 Euro per month (or part thereof) of the total duration.
+A single guest stay should usually not be shorter than one week and the period between the first and the last guest stay should usually not exceed two years.
+Funding totals up to 15,000 Euro per month (or part thereof) of the total duration.

 A renewal of the funding cannot be applied for.